 Last updated: Oct 2020

 Sure, I could be other blogs where they throw 1,000+ titles to show breadth.
-Instead, I’d rather lightly pitch why each piece is time well spent, and share my core culture.
+Instead, I’d rather lightly pitch why each piece is time well spent, and share my core reading culture.
 These are all worth a physical paperback/hardcover copy.

 Shoe Dog by Phil Knight